 - Next, stop all services of the Exchange server and move the log files from <drive>:\Program Files\exchsrvr\MDBDATA\E0000000.log to some other location

-- Now delete all files that have .log extension.
-Finally, you should be left with three files, viz. res1.log, res2.log, & e00.chk
+- Finally, you should be left with three files, viz. res1.log, res2.log, & e00.chk

 - Restart all Exchange services.
 This should fix things